Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - In the same pan, add chopped onions and sauté for about half a minute.
 Following this, introduce minced garlic and allow the mixture to cook together until fragrant.

-- Next, add green beans (commonly known as Baguio beans) to the pan, stirring well, and let them sit undisturbed for approximately 20 seconds.
-After this, incorporate sliced carrots and mix for 30 seconds, allowing them to sit for another 20 seconds before adding napa cabbage.
+- Next, add green beans (commonly known as Baguio beans (Filipino string beans)) to the pan, stirring well, and let them sit undisturbed for approximately 20 seconds.
+After this, incorporate sliced carrots and mix for 30 seconds, allowing them to sit for another 20 seconds before adding Filipino napa cabbage (petsay).

 - Season the vegetables with 1 teaspoon of all-purpose seasoning, 1 teaspoon of coarse black pepper, and ¼ cup of soy sauce.